How to Calculate Safety Stock and Reorder Point in Excel (6 Methods)

 Calculation of safety stock in excel

-• For determining the reorder point the formula will remain the same similar to the previous method.
+• Reorder point remains the same as in the previous method.

 =F18+C18*F15